AAgzamov/Suicide-Rates-Visualization/README.md

 # Plan of the project

 1. Introduction
-  -- What is sucide.
+  1. What is sucide.
 Other death causes comparison (data_vis).

 2. Body
-  -- Suicide rate comparison.
+  1. Suicide rate comparison.
-  -- Suicide rate comparison of the USA and Uzbekistan (narrowed down).
+  2. Suicide rate comparison of the USA and Uzbekistan (narrowed down).

 3. Conclusion
-   -- Advices to prevent suicide rate.
+   1. Some advice on how to prevent suicide rate.